 PO 311 American Foreign Policy: 3 semester hours

-Analysis and evaluation of American foreign policy since 1945, the institutions and processes involved in its making and the historical and cultural factors affecting it.
-Prerequisite: PO 111 or 103.
+This course provides analysis and evaluation of American foreign policy since 1945, the institutions and processes involved in its making and the historical and cultural factors affecting it.
+Prerequisite: PO 111 or PO 103.

 PO 312 Politics of International Economic Relations: 3 semester hours